MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/markup-extensions/consuming.md

 ## OnPlatform markup extension

-The `OnPlatform` markup extension allows you to customize UI appearance on a per-platform basis.
+The `OnPlatform` markup extension enables you to customize UI appearance on a per-platform basis.
 It provides the same functionality as the [`OnPlatform`](xref:Xamarin.Forms.OnPlatform`1) and [`On`](xref:Xamarin.Forms.On) classes, but with a more concise representation.

 The `OnPlatform` markup extension is supported by the [`OnPlatformExtension`](xref:Xamarin.Forms.Xaml.OnPlatformExtension) class, which defines the following properties: